Factors

 - Local groundwater use

 Your well should be deep enough to reach the lowest possible level of the water table.
 Otherwise, the well might lack water during some parts of the year.
+Surface Contamination The presence and nature of surface contaminants also determine the depth of the well.
+The well must be deep enough to avoid contamination.
+Potential contaminants include:

 - Chemicals, such as nitrates, from fertilizers